wangyin-git/rbgo/README.md

 # select_chan
 select channels like golang in ruby

-Chan is buffered, just like make(chan type,n) in golang
+Chan is buffered or non-buffered, just like make(chan Type,n) or make(chan Type) in golang

 example: